-We all probably watch a little too much TV as it is.
-In the so-called Golden Age of Television, it’s hard not to.
-So the chance to get out of the house once in a while can become the perfect excuse to forget about what’s on the box that night.
+We are all probably a little too obsessed with pop culture as it is; from TV shows to music to cinema, everyone consumes everything all of the time.
+In the so-called Age of The Internet, it’s hard not to.
+So the chance to get out of the house once in a while can become the perfect excuse to forget about what’s happening in the zeitgeist.
 That is unless you’re heading over to Couch in Stirchley.
-The cocktail bar where every drink on the menu has taken influence from some of the nation’s favourite TV shows.

 Don’t expect this to be some shallow naming convention, however.
-The Stirchley bar really does take influence from the programmes it spins into recipes.
-The use of clarified apricot yogurt for Brooklyn Nine-Nine is an obvious nod to the yogurt-loving Terry, while the lapsang tea gin for Eastenders can only be a callback to Dot’s infamous herbal mishap.
+The Stirchley bar really does take influence from the sources it shakes into recipes.
+For example, on the TV menu, the use of clarified apricot yoghurt for Brooklyn Nine-Nine was an obvious nod to the yoghurt-loving Terry, while the lapsang tea gin for Eastenders can only be a callback to Dot’s infamous herbal mishap.

-We’re not the only ones who think Couch makes a fine drink.
-Despite only opening in 2019, it broke into the Top 50 Cocktail Bars list for the first time in 2022, coming in at 37.
-In three short years, they have easily established themselves as one of the best cocktails bars in the West Midlands.
+We’re not the only ones who think Couch makes a truly fine drink either.
+Despite only opening in 2019, it was voted 12th among the Top 50 Cocktail Bars earlier this year.
+(It broke into the list for the first time in 2022, coming in at 37.)
+In four years, Couch has established itself as one of the best cocktails bars in the West Midlands and beyond.

-Couch is open every Wednesday to Sunday and only does walk-ins.
+Couch in Stirchley is open every Tuesday to Sunday and only does walk-ins.